 The camera-based monitoring of arctic foxes provide also data on area occupancy of red fox.
 Moreover, the large samples of culled red foxes provide a rich source of information of red fox genetics, demography and resource use.
 This allows for investigations that provide an understanding of what supports the expansion of this generalist predators and how the culling affects the population.
 This knowledge will be used to improve red fox management also in context of other conservation programs in Fennoscandia (Lesser white-fronted goose project).

-The breeding population of arctic foxes is monitored through den surveys as part of the national monitoring program for arctic fox.
-Known dens are visited every year and inspected for fox activity.
+The breeding population of arctic foxes is monitored through den surveys as part of the national monitoring program for arctic fox operated by NINA, according to provided instructions.
+Known dens are visited every year and inspected for fox activity and DNA for identification of individuals are collected.
 Automatic cameras are used to survey the dens, monitor arctic fox activity, determine the number of pups (if the foxes are breeding) and register disturbance by other species (in particular red fox, but also eagles and wolverine).

 Late winter is a period of scarcity for tundra predators, where carrion can be an important resource.
 We use automatic cameras with baits to monitor the scavenger community, including arctic foxes and generalist predators such as red foxes and corvids, in March and April.
 Methods to estimate the numbers of generalist predators in summer are under development in the ptarmigan module.